rising-dancho/tools-i-like/README.md

-i will just collect tools that i like to keep using and post it here:
+collection of tools and references that i like to keep using:

 tools:
 - https://maketintsandshades.com/#047aed